awsdocs/aws-lambda-developer-guide/doc_source/monitoring-cloudwatchlogs.md

 You can view logs for Lambda functions using the Lambda console, the CloudWatch console, the AWS Command Line Interface \(AWS CLI\), or the CloudWatch API\.
 This page describes how to view logs using the Lambda console\.

+**Note**
+It may take 5 to 10 minutes for logs to show up after a function invocation\.

 **Topics**
 + [Prerequisites](#monitoring-cloudwatchlogs-prereqs)
 + [Pricing](#monitoring-cloudwatchlogs-pricing)